 Potential investments for a Fund are first selected in accordance with the investment objective and policies of the relevant Fund and then evaluated according to two screens.
-The first aims to exclude investment in securities issued by an entity involved in the sale, production, research or development of anti-personnel mines, biological weapons, chemical weapons and cluster munitions (collectively
+The first aims to exclude investment in securities issued by an entity involved in the sale, production, research or development of anti-personnel mines, biological weapons, chemical weapons and cluster munitions, collectively

-"Controversial Weapons").
+"Controversial Weapons".
 The second aims to exclude investment in securities issued by an entity that generates significant revenue from involvement in thermal coal exploration, mining and production, as well as services that support thermal coal production ("Thermal Coal").
 This screen does not exclude power generation from thermal coal.
 The definitions and guidelines on the nature and type of involvement in Controversial Weapons and Thermal Coal to be screened are set by Investment Adviser in conjunction with its third-party data provider (the "Screen Adviser").
 The criteria used as the basis for setting the screens to be applied may evolve over time and the Investment Adviser reserves the right to change the criteria and the screens to be applied from time to time at its discretion without approval of Shareholders in the Funds.

-The Screen Adviser researches and provides the Investment Adviser with a list of securities which fail the guidelines and reviews the list periodically.
+The Screen Adviser researches and provides the Investment Adviser with a list of companies which fail the guidelines and reviews the list periodically.
 The Screen Adviser uses a broad range of information sources to identify companies which are involved in Controversial Weapons or Thermal Coal.
 These may include industry newsletters, annual reports, publications by academia, public interest groups, investors as well as governmental and inter-governmental bodies.
 The Screen Adviser also analyses the corporate structure of companies and the level of involvement to identify any breaches of guidelines.
-In addition to research and review the Screen Adviser may engage in dialogue with the companies expected to be involved in Controversial Weapons and Thermal Coal.
-Companies may be excluded, or not excluded, including if additional evidence or factors come to light over and above the considerations outlined above.
+In addition to research and review, the Screen Adviser may engage in dialogue with the companies expected or suspected to be involved in Controversial Weapons and Thermal Coal.
+Companies may be excluded, or not excluded, based on additional evidence or factors that come to light through other sources than those outlined above.
+While the Screen Adviser conducts research on a wide universe of issuers to identify companies to the best of its ability, it is possible that a particular company's involvement with Controversial Weapons or Thermal Coal will not be identified through the Screen Adviser's process and therefore will not be excluded.
 The final list of companies which fail the guidelines set are passed to the Investment Adviser and then used to set the exclusionary criteria for the Investment Adviser or Portfolio Managers to apply within the Funds.
-The Investment Adviser or an affiliate will be responsible for paying the fees of the Screen Adviser out of their own assets.
+The Investment Adviser or an affiliate are responsible for paying the fees of the Screen Adviser out of their own assets.

 Where the Funds invest in sub-funds within SEI Global Master Fund plc and/or SEI Global Investments Fund plc, the Funds are likely to be indirectly exposed to the investment screens that are applied in SEI Global Master Fund plc and/or SEI Global Investments Fund plc and the screen(s) may have a positive or negative impact on the performance of such sub-funds which may have some minimal impact on the Funds as a result.
-Where the Funds invest in third party funds it is not expected that such third party funds will be funds that are screened for Controversial Weapons and / or Thermal Coal.
+Where the Funds invest in third party funds, it is not expected that such third party funds will be funds that are screened for Controversial Weapons and/or Thermal Coal.
 The Investment Adviser or an affiliate will be responsible for paying the fees of the Screen Adviser out of their own assets.